WHAT IS HELP PROJECT?

 Comment from Dave Mann (Director, Shining Lights Trust)

-I also think we’re capable of a lot more good together in this nation as churches!
-The ‘economies of scale’ in church engagement (with the community) have changed.
-Needs are greater – and many churches are smaller.
-This effort is therefore also about encouraging us all to look afresh at who we are as the Church – and at the needs of our cities and towns.
+I also believe Christian churches would be capable of a lot more in this nation were we more intelligently connected – with outcomes in mind.
+The ‘economies of scale’ possible in many churches have changed.
+Needs are greater – and many churches are smaller, especially in rural areas.
+This effort is therefore also about encouraging Christian churches to look afresh at who they are together as ‘the Church’ – and then at the needs of our cities and towns to consider what might be possible with the wider scope of their local resources in view.
 When we stand as one, we are far from insignificant, and capable of much.

-The great irony here is that we are already the largest non-Governmental contributors to the charity sector in this nation – while few amongst the public would know the scope of.
-It is our failure to collaborate (or to work out how to collaborate – noting the values above) that has done this!
+An irony here is that we are already the largest non-Governmental contributors to the charity sector in this nation – while few amongst the public would know the scope of.
+It is our failure to collaborate (or to work out how to collaborate) that has left us in this position.
+This is not necessary, and to our detriment – as also to that of those we might otherwise help and bless.

 “Whatever happens, conduct yourselves in a manner worthy of the gospel of Christ.
 Then, whether I come and see you or only hear about you in my absence, I will know that you stand firm in the one Spirit, striving together as one for the faith of the gospel without being frightened in any way by those who oppose you” Philippians 1:27-28a